 Gas prices generally increase on the weekends.
-There are many reasons for this.
-Many drivers only find the time to refuel on the weekends, so gas stations raise their fuel costs because of the increased demand.
+There are many reasons for this including that many drivers only find time to refuel on the weekend, so gas stations raise their fuel costs because of increased demand.

 Also, many vacationers just like yourself start their trips on the weekends.
-Gas companies understand this, and they know that you’ll fill up your vehicles before starting out.
+Gas companies understand this, and they know that you’ll fill up your vehicles before starting out on your trip.

 If you can, fill up your fuel tank early in the week before your trip.
-Especially with your large RV gas tank, this can save you a lot of money.
+Especially with a large RV gas tank, this can save you a lot of money.

 Don’t Waste Your Money on Premium Gas

-Here’s another tip to save at the fuel pump: just get regular unleaded for your RV.
+Here’s another tip to save money at the fuel pump: just get regular unleaded for your RV.

-Unless your owner’s manual specifies a higher octane rating fuel, your engine will run just fine on regular.
-Premium octane will not improve your gas mileage.
-Your bottom line will definitely appreciate the savings from using regular gas.
+Unless your RV manufacturer’s recommendations specify a higher octane rating fuel, your vehicle will run just fine on regular.
+Premium octane will not improve your fuel efficiency.
+Your bottom line will appreciate the savings from using regular gas.